Howdy! I’m Jennifer.

 Jennifer Willis loves tales of magickal mayhem, unlikely adventure, and playful intrigue.

-An admitted sci-fi nerd and urban fantasy fan, she is the author of the Rune Witch urban fantasy series and the MARS science fiction romance series.
-When she’s not hiking, knitting, baking, star-gazing, or reading like a fiend, she spends her time bringing enchantment to the world.
-She is also the writer behind the (sadly discontinued) Northwest Love Stories feature in The Oregonian and has a byline in the British Fantasy Award-winning Women Destroy Science Fiction from Lightspeed, which was named one of NPR’s best books in 2014.
+She is the author of the Norse-themed Rune Witch urban fantasy series and the MARS science fiction romance books.
+She is also the writer behind the (sadly discontinued) Northwest Love Stories feature in The Oregonian and has a byline in the British Fantasy Award-winning Women Destroy Science Fiction from Lightspeed, named one of NPR’s best books in 2014.

-An amateur backyard astronomer and avid collector of backpacks, she lives in Oregon with her dude, their dog, an unruly quartet of cats, and possibly a family of raccoons residing under the house.
+An amateur backyard astronomer and avid collector of backpacks, she lives in Oregon with her dude, a tangled trio of cats, and possibly a family of raccoons residing under the house.
 The hummingbirds visiting the feeder outside her office window fill her heart with joy.

 And now a longer and more detailed version, in first-person . . .

 I’m a writer and editor in Portland, Oregon.
 In non-fiction, I specialize in topics related to living, spirituality/religion, sustainability, and health.
 My articles have appeared in The Oregonian, The Christian Science Monitor, Salon,The Portland Tribune, The Writer, The Lund Report, Ancestry Magazine, Aish.com, Vegetarian Times, Spirituality & Health, and other print and online publications at home and across the globe.

 In fiction, I focus on urban fantasy and playful mayhem.
 My print titles and e-books are available through Amazon, Barnes & Noble, Goodreads, iBookstore, Google Play, and local bookstores.

-I am a member of the Northwest Independent Writers Association.
+I am a former member of the Northwest Independent Writers Association.
 I was the editor of the 2015 NIWA Anthology and the 2014 NIWA Anthology, and I served as the 2013 Director of NIWA’s Seal of Quality (NSQ) program.

-In a former life as a corporate and technical writer I put in time in IT, public health, financial management, software and web development, non-profit, and general business environments and produced all sorts of pretty things, including business plans, investor proposals, user guides, policy and procedures manuals, legal guidebooks, marketing letters, websites (content and coding), press releases, presentation materials, and newsletters.
+In my previous life as a corporate and technical writer I put in time in IT, public health, financial management, software and web development, non-profit, and general business environments and produced all sorts of pretty things, including business plans, investor proposals, user guides, policy and procedures manuals, legal guidebooks, marketing letters, websites (content and coding), press releases, presentation materials, and newsletters.